azat-co/practicalnode/chapter10/chapter10.md

 }))
 ```

 The secret is just some random string to make hacking of the session harder.
-Ideally you would take it from environment variable to make it not be in the source code.
+Ideally, you would take it from an environment variable to make it not be in the source code:

 ```js
 app.use(session({